foundling/ns8/README.md

 ## Submission Comments

 - I used Express for a web framework here and Mocha / Chai for a test harness and assertion library.
-- Due to time constraints, there are no middleware validation.
-As a general practice, I put validation of request, query and post body parameters inside middleware to keep the route handlers clean, and mostly dedicated to handling the response data in a successful case.
+- Due to time constraints, there is no middleware validation.
+As a general practice, I put validation of request, query and post body parameters inside middleware functions in order to keep the route handlers clean.
+The handlers are mostly dedicated to handling the response data in just the successful case.
 - There are user and event store tests as well as route tests for each core use case.
 - I prefix test files with 'test.' and put them along side the code they test, so the `UserStore` test will be in `src/store/test.UserStore.ts`
 - Note: I chose to solve the 'recent events' use case in a more general way by adding a `start` query parameter to the `/events` route.
 Events from at or after this time stamp are returned.
 Here's a code example: